music-encoding/guidelines/_guidelines-v4/06-neumes/03-neumesnotation.md

 version: "v4"
 ---

-Most neume notation is used to set music to an existing text.
-The syllable is the fundamental unit of structure, with the neumes themselves serving as a means of "sonifying" the text.
-A syllable may be expressed via one or more neumes, with the particular neume shape chosen depending on the pitch contour that is being employed and the desired interpretation.
-For example, two pitches in rising succession might be encoded as a "podatus" (sometimes also called a "pes"), or it might be encoded as two separate punctums, depending on whether it should be sung smoothly connected or with a slight amount of space between the notes.

 There are a limited number of possiblities for the most popular musical contours.
 In general, groups of two to four notes are given unique names, assigned depending on their contour.
 A "clivis" would be two joined descending notes, while a "podatus" is two joined ascending notes.
 Table 1 shows most of the named neume shapes.
 Neume groups of more than four notes are simply called "compound" neumes.